 Above everything else, remember that even as you try to pair thoughtfully, the goal is your ultimate enjoyment.
 Hence, go ahead and eat what you like to eat and drink what you want to drink.

 Taste Test: Why not try another "P" food that goes fantastic with wine?
 We won't stall your appetites any longer.
 Read our post here and tell us what your palate thinks afterward -- Paella Wine Pairing.

 Frequently Asked Questions

 Can you pair sparkling wines with pasta carbonara?

-A crisp bubbly drink, such as a sparkling wine, can complement the flavors of pasta dishes with carbonara sauce.
+Yes, a crisp bubbly drink, such as sparkling wine, can complement the flavors of pasta dishes with carbonara sauce.
 It is a safe option if you're still new to food and wine pairing, although undoubtedly, white wines remain the best choice.